 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-The Indiana Lead and Healthy Homes Program (ILHHP) has as its goal the elimination of lead poisoning as a public health problem, especially among young children whose health and development are most susceptible to the harmful effects of lead.
+The Indiana Lead and Healthy Homes Program (ILHHP) strives to reduce the incidence of lead poisoning within the population, especially among young children whose health and development are most susceptible to the harmful effects of lead.
 The primary source of lead poisoning is lead-based paint.

 Lead was a component of most paints prior to the ban on lead-based paint in 1978.
 As it deteriorates with age, or when it is disturbed such as in remodeling and repair projects, lead paint can generate paint fragments, chips, and dust.
 These particles are ingested or inhaled by small children with very dangerous health consequences.
-Thus, the elimination of the lead paint sources in homes and child care facilities goes far in preventing lead poisoning and meeting the goal of eliminating this most preventable environmental disease.
+The elimination of the lead paint sources in homes and child care facilities prevents lead poisoning from occuring and greatly reduces the chance a child will be exposed to this preventable environmental hazard.

 Effective January 1, 2010, the Indiana State Department of Health (ISDH) has taken responsibility to implement and enforce the state and federal regulations concerning lead-based paint.
 The regulations are designed to eliminate environmental hazards by ensuring that trained lead professionals are available to conduct the safe and effective elimination of the primary sources of lead poisoning.
 The regulations are available at: